 Clark Parkinson began skiing in 1945 at Snowbasin, Utah.
-His first job as a young boy was at Little Mountain ski area working as a lift operator in exchange for free ski passes.
+His first job as a young boy was at Little Mountain Ski Area working as a lift operator in exchange for free ski passes.
 As teenagers, he and his brother Dave learned how to ski at Alta and Brighton, Utah.
 They both went on to teach skiing in the Alf Engen Deseret News Ski School.

 In 1966, he was certified with the Intermountain Ski Instructors Association (ISIA).
-He was appointed Secretary and established the office of Executive Secretary for ISIA in 1967, then was elected to the Board of Directors in 1968, serving on the Executive and Certification committees in 1969, and as President in 1970 to 1971.
+He was appointed Secretary and established the office of Executive Secretary for ISIA in 1967, then was elected to the Board of Directors in 1968, serving on the Executive and Certification committees in 1969, and as President from 1970 to 1971.

 He is a charter member of the University of Utah's J. Willard Marriott Library Ski Archives Advisory Board.
 He received the Sue Ramer Memorial Award for Outstanding Volunteer Service from the Ski Archives in 2001, and their History Maker Award for Outstanding Accomplishments as a ski instructor in 2003.